Academic Professional and Director, Naugle Communication Center

 - School of Literature, Media, and Communication

 Caitlin Kelly is the Director of the Naugle Communication Center.
 She holds a MA from the University of Tennessee and a PhD from the University of Missouri.
 Kelly’s professional interests include pedagogy, writing centers, writing program administration, and literature and culture of the long eighteenth century.
-In her work in writing programs, she has represented non-tenure-track faculty on leadership committees, supported faculty development in teaching, and coordinated and participated in assessment.
-Kelly has presented her research on pedagogy and literature at conferences including the American Society for Eighteenth-Century Studies, Southeastern American Society for Eighteenth-Century Studies, and British Women Writers Conference.
-Most recently, she was a breakout speaker at the Jane Austen Society of North America’s Annual General Meeting.
+In her work in writing programs, she has served on leadership committees, supported faculty development in teaching, and coordinated and participated in assessment.
+Kelly has presented her research at conferences including the International Writing Centers Association, Southeastern Writing Center Association, American Society for Eighteenth-Century Studies, Southeastern American Society for Eighteenth-Century Studies, and British Women Writers Conference.
+In 2020 she was a breakout speaker at the Jane Austen Society of North America’s Annual General Meeting.
 Kelly’s work has been published in The Explicator, WLN: A Journal of Writing Center Scholarship, Pedagogy, Age of Revolutions, and ABO: Interactive Journal for Women in the Arts, 1640-1830.
 She is also a contributor to the collaborative blog Pedagogy & American Literary Studies.

 - PhD in English, University of Missouri

 - BA in English, University of Central Arkansas

 - LMC-3202: Studies in Fiction